Chart Color Schemes

 Harrisdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Harrisdale's population shows high cultural diversity, with 45.9% speaking a language other than English at home and 51.9% born overseas.
+Harrisdale's cultural diversity is notable, with 45.9% speaking a language other than English at home and 51.9% born overseas.
 Christianity is the predominant religion, comprising 38.6%.
-The most significant overrepresentation is in the 'Other' category, which makes up 7.2%, compared to Greater Perth's 3.0%.
+Hinduism is significantly overrepresented at 12.9%, compared to Greater Perth's average of 5.0%.

 Frequently Asked Questions - Diversity